ASNA/import-dgie-objects/README.md

 <small>Figure 1.
 The Import DataGate Archive UI/small>

-> This program will import objects archived from more than one libraries.
+> This program will not import objects archived from more than one library.

 Its inputs are:

 * **A `.dgie` archive file.** This needs to be created manually with DataGate Studio.
-When you create an archive file for use with this import program, you _must_ remember the archive's source library.
-It is the next input and must be entered manually.
+When you create an archive file for use with this import program.
+As mentioned above this program will only restore DGIE file with objects from a single library.
-* **The source library** from which the archive was created.
-This value must be entered by hand.
-If you don't know the library name, you'll need to open the `.dgie` file with DataGate Studio's Import/Export to what the library name is.
 * **The target Database Name.** A list of available Database Names is provided.
 * **The target library name.** A list of available library names is provided--fetched from the database name selected.